Providence Gold Mines (CVE:PHD) Trading 42.9% Higher – What’s Next?

-Shares of Providence Gold Mines Inc. (CVE:PHD – Get Free Report) were up 42.9% on Friday .
-The company traded as high as C$0.05 and last traded at C$0.05.
-Approximately 273,000 shares changed hands during trading, an increase of 182% from the average daily volume of 96,785 shares.
+Providence Gold Mines Inc. (CVE:PHD – Get Free Report)’s share price shot up 42.9% during trading on Saturday .
+The stock traded as high as C$0.05 and last traded at C$0.05.
+273,000 shares traded hands during trading, an increase of 182% from the average session volume of 96,785 shares.
 The stock had previously closed at C$0.04.

 About Providence Gold Mines